rickyjreyes/geometry_of_resonance/README.md

 ### Geometry-of-Resonance Lagrangian

-A modified covariant Lagrangian with curvature and entropy-regulating terms that localize energy and stabilize coherence, yielding an emergent effective metric and stress–energy tensor built entirely from \( \psi \).
+A modified covariant Lagrangian with curvature and entropy-regulating terms that localize energy and stabilize coherence, yielding an emergent effective metric and stress–energy tensor built entirely from ψ.

 ### Phase–Flux Substrate (PFF)

-A minimal, observable-only substrate with energy density \( u(x,t) \), flux \( S(x,t) \), and phase \( \theta(x,t) \), enforcing conservation and null-flow constraints.
-A Lyapunov finite-\( k \) band-pass rail selects a narrow ring of growing modes and leads to shell quantization and pattern formation.
+A minimal, observable-only substrate with energy density u(x,t), flux S(x,t), and phase θ(x,t), enforcing conservation and null-flow constraints.
+A Lyapunov finite-k band-pass rail selects a narrow ring of growing modes and leads to shell quantization and pattern formation.

 ### Emergent Mass from Curvature

 Several independent derivations tie inertia to loop geometry:

 - Solenoidal photon paths with curvature–torsion invariants give an effective mass law.
-- Density-weighted loop curvature yields rest energy and \( m \) as closed-path invariants of curvature locking.
+- Density-weighted loop curvature yields rest energy and m as closed-path invariants of curvature locking.

 ### Hard Dimensionality Bound

-An exact scaling law for \( \lVert \Delta \psi_\lambda \rVert_{L^2}^2 \) in \( n \) dimensions shows that stable self-localized confinement in flat space is only possible for \( n \le 3 \), giving a natural upper bound on macroscopic spatial dimensionality.
+An exact scaling law for ∥Δψ_λ∥_{L²}² in n dimensions shows that stable self-localized confinement in flat space is only possible for n ≤ 3, giving a natural upper bound on macroscopic spatial dimensionality.

-### \( P \ne NP \) via Curvature-Regulated Computation
+### P ≠ NP via Curvature-Regulated Computation

-A symbolic curvature-machine model, Turing-equivalent but grounded in WCT, is used to construct a diagonal argument and time-hierarchy separation, yielding a formal proof of \( P \ne NP \) in a purely discrete complexity-theoretic setting.
+A symbolic curvature-machine model, Turing-equivalent but grounded in WCT, is used to construct a diagonal argument and time-hierarchy separation, yielding a formal proof of P ≠ NP in a purely discrete complexity-theoretic setting.

 ### Resonant Vector Cavities and Mode Competition